borntofrappe/fullstack-d3/README.md

 Taking inspiration from the visualization highlighting profile contributions on GitHub, a heatmap displays a series of observations in a grid, and depicts a continuous or discrete metric through color.

-Since the visualization relies on the color of individual cells, is useful to show trends over time.
+Since the visualization relies on the color of individual cells it is useful to show trends over time.
 It is not as effective to describe small differences between values.

-The demo itself includes a button to cycle through different metrics, similarly to the bar charts developed in the fifth chapter, `05 - Interactions`.
+The demo itself includes a button to cycle through different metrics similarly to the bar charts developed in the fifth chapter.

-In terms of D3, the project is an excellent exercise with the `d3-time` module, specifically `d3.timeWeeks`, `d3.timeMonths` and the directives included in the parsing, formatting functions.
+In terms of D3, the project provides a good exercise with the `d3-time` module, specifically `d3.timeWeeks`, `d3.timeMonths` and the directives included in the parsing and formatting functions.

 ### Radar

 A radar chart is useful to compare multiple metrics.
-While it is possible to include several polygons in the same chart, it is preferable to limit the number of overlapping shapes, and differentiate them with color.
+While it is possible to include several polygons in the same chart, it is preferable to limit the number of overlapping shapes and differentiate them by color.
 With a large number of visual consider using a button to cycle through the shapes, or multiple, separate radar chart.
 In the demo I chose the first approach, leaning on two functions from the `d3-shape` module:

 - `d3.lineRadial`.
 The generator function works similarly to `d3.line`, but computes the `x` and `y` coordinate of the line on the basis of an angle and radius